+CSC 160 (required of students

-ELECTIVE Transferable electives: 3-6 BUS 220 CSC 160 (required of students intending to major in management information systems or operations management)
+ELECTIVE Transferable electives: BUS 220 3-6

-General Education Requirements (See Graduation section of this catalog for associate of science degree course lists):
+intending to major in management information systems or operations management) General Education Requirements (See Graduation section of this catalog for associate of science degree course lists.)
+English Composition 6 Humanities and Fine Arts 6 Support courses satisfy 3 credits of this requirement.
+Select 3 additional credits.
+Biological and Physical Sciences 8-10

-Other Requirements: If you selected a foreign language as an option, this requirement is satisfied.
+Mathematics (MTH 150 or above) Core courses satisfy this requirement.
+6 Social and Behavioral Sciences Support courses satisfy this requirement.
+6 Other Requirement options If you selected a foreign language as an option, this requirement is satisfied.
 If you did not select a language, you must select 3 additional credits.
+8-10